mozilla/data-docs/src/concepts/terminology.md

 ## Retention

-- As in “Data retention” - how long data is stored before it is automatically deleted/archived
+- As in “Data retention” - how long data is stored before it is automatically deleted/archived?

-- As in “User retention” - how likely is a user to continue using a product
+- As in “User retention” - how likely is a user to continue using a product?

 ## Schema